Covera Covera

 Case 1 Age 67 • Saved $72/mo

 Dorothy avoids driving during monsoon season and limits summer outings to early morning.
-Switching to a usage-based policy and accurately reporting her 5,800 annual miles saved her $72/month.
+Switching to a usage-based policy and accurately reporting her 5,800 annual miles saved $72/month.

 Case 2 Age 58 • Saved $53/mo